-We strive to offer more to our guests than just a place to stay.
+We strive to offer more to our guests than just a place to stay like Dahlonega hotels.
 We want to help create a memorable experience.

-When you arrive settle into one of our two first floor cozy rooms with knotty white pine walls, queen size beds, private baths with showers and private entrances opening onto quiet patios.
+When you arrive settle into one of our two first floor cozy rooms with knotty white pine walls, queen size beds, amenities for a comfortable stay, private baths with showers and private entrances opening onto quiet patios.

 Each yurt has a private deck for enjoying nature during the day or watching the starry skies at night.

 You might also enjoy sipping a glass of Georgia wine or your favorite beverage while relaxing on your deck.

 In the morning enjoy a full breakfast prepared with wholesome organic ingredients from the flour used in our yummy muffins to the pasture raised eggs and milk in our entrees and the delicious veggies and fruits that top off the meal.
 Unlike other Dahlonega bed and breakfast inns and Dahlonega hotels we strive to use organic products as much as possible.

 Hot organic coffee is available before breakfast for early risers.
 Coffee, hot tea and orange juice are served with breakfast.